scipy-conference/scipy_proceedings/papers/aero_nn_vila/aero_nn_vila.rst

 2018 Signal Classification Challenge.
 An expert feature extraction and shallow learning approach is discussed in a simultaneous publication.
-We evaluated multiple state-of-the-art deep learning network architectures and adapted them to work in the RF signal domain instead of the image/computer vision domain.
-The best deep learning methods were merged with the best expert feature extraction and shallow learning methods using ensemble learning .
+We evaluated multiple state-of-the-art deep learning network architectures and adapted them to work in the RF signal domain instead of the image/computer-vision domain.
+The best deep learning methods were merged with the best expert feature extraction and shallow learning methods using ensemble learning.
 Finally, the ensemble classifier was calibrated to obtain marginal gains.
 The methods discussed are capable of correctly classifying waveforms at -10 dB SNR with over 63% accuracy and signals at +10 dB SNR with over 95% accuracy from an Army RCO provided training set.